 - 3 week(s) (July 5, 2014 - July 25, 2014)

-The goals of this language and cultural immersion program are to improve your fluency in Spanish by building vocabulary and confidence in speaking, and to explore Spain’s incredibly diverse regional culture through interactions with locals.
+The goals of this language and cultural immersion program are to improve your fluency in Spanish by building vocabulary and confidence in speaking, and to explore Spain’s incredibly diverse regional culture through outdoor activities and interactions with locals.
 Visit the world-renowned galleries of the Prado, the Reina Sofía, and the Thyssen Bornemisza museums in Madrid.
 Hike to fields of summer snow in the Picos de Europa.
 Experience day-to-day Spanish life as you pair up with a Spanish teenager.
 In vibrant Spanish cities, as well as in charming towns off-the-beaten track, spend time getting to know Spanish culture and history.
 Each day, leaders hold dynamic conversational Spanish lessons designed to help students let go of their inhibitions and communicate more easily with the many Spanish people they meet every day.
-Language lessons are fun, interactive, vocabulary-based, and often incorporate scavenger hunts, games, and informal interviews with local people.
+Language lessons are fun, interactive, vocabulary-based, and often incorporate scavenger hunts, games, and informal interviews with Spaniards.

 We begin in a fishing village on Spain’s gorgeous northern coast.
 Get to know your group, visit a local fiesta, and play soccer on the beach with Spanish friends.
 Next, it’s on to the snow-capped Picos de Europa for a stay in a mountain inn.
 Hike and ride horseback on spectacular trails.
-The next stop is Madrid where we explore the lively streets, visit the Prado, and take day trips to Segovia’s Roman aqueduct and to Toledo’s Alcázar and ancient synagogue.
-Moving on to a smaller city, immerse yourself in local culture by pairing up with a Spanish teenager.
-Practice your Spanish as you join in his/her daily activities, meet the family, and form lasting friendships.
+The next stop is Madrid where we explore the lively streets, visit the Prado, and take day trips to Segovia’s Roman aqueduct or to Toledo’s Alcázar and ancient synagogue.
+Move on to a smaller city and immerse yourself in local culture by pairing up with a Spanish teenager.
+Practice your Spanish as you join in his or her daily activities, meet the family, and form lasting friendships.
 The three week program (for 8th and 9th graders) then heads to a Mediterranean beach town for their final portion of the trip, while the four week program (for 10th-12th graders) heads south to Granada.
 A visit to the Alhambra palace and a flamenco lesson in a traditional cueva are highlights of this part of the program.
 Moving south to the mountainous Alpujarras region, the group settles into a small village for three days of outdoor adventure.
 The final days of the program are spent in a whitewashed beach-side village on the southern coast.

 Accommodations in Spain are varied, ranging from Old World-style hotels to mountain chalets where we sleep in dormitories.
 Many of our residences are run by warm and welcoming Spanish families that Putney has known for years.
 Putney’s network of friends and contacts set the tone for our experience; our Spanish friends often join us on hikes and facilitate interactions with other local people.
 We begin each day with a traditional Spanish breakfast—breads, croissants, yogurt, fruits, juices, coffee, tea—at our residence.
 For lunches and dinners, we find small restaurants or hit the markets to purchase food for a picnic.